BrentGrammer/linkedin-oauth-poc/README.md

 ## Pre-requisites

 - requires firebase project if hooking up to firebase, update the config/firebase.ts params with your project details
+  - After creating your firebase project, update the `/config/firebase.ts` initialization object with your project details.
 - requires a Linkedin developer app setup: https://www.linkedin.com/developers/apps
 - requires a Service Account Credentials JSON file for your Firebase project: Firebase console > Project settings > Service Accounts tab > "Generate a new Private Key" button - save the downloaded JSON file to the project in the `/server` folder and rename it to `firebaseServiceAccount.json`
 - Populate .env files for the frontend and server (in /server) using your Linkedin/Firebase credentials: